 This Practice Note provides an introduction to financial provision claims that may be made by spouses and civil partners under Scottish law by virtue of the Family Law (Scotland) Act 1985 (FL(S)A 1985), and sets out the principles and factors to be considered by the court when making orders for financial provision on divorce or dissolution in Scotland.

+ARCHIVED: This Practice Note has been archived is not maintained.
 This Practice Note outlines the key procedural stages and rules for judicial review in Scotland.
 It also sets out key preliminary and pre-action considerations, such as alternatives, standing and time limits.

+ARCHIVED: This Practice Note has been archived is not maintained.
 This Practice Note outlines the definition and scope of judicial review in Scotland, providing introductory guidance to Scottish judicial review claims.
 It considers key preliminary and pre-action issues, such as who and what can be challenged and by whom, the grounds for bringing a claim, the remedies that can be sought and when judicial review should and should not be used.

 This Practice Note provides an introduction to private children proceedings in Scotland, including as to parental responsibilities and rights and how they may be acquired, the appointment of a guardian, orders that may be made by the court under the Children (Scotland) Act 1995 and matters the court must have regard to.
 It also considers the jurisdiction of the Scottish courts in private children proceedings and procedure in both the sheriff court and the Court of Session.